JSON formatter & validator

 What kinds of errors can this validator catch?

-Any syntax error that JavaScript’s JSON.parse rejects: trailing commas, missing quotes around keys, single-quoted strings (JSON requires double quotes), stray tokens, and unclosed brackets or braces.
-The error line and column are shown when the browser provides them.
+Any syntax error that JSON.parse rejects: trailing commas, missing quotes around keys, single-quoted strings (JSON requires double quotes), stray tokens, and unclosed brackets or braces.
+Line and column are shown when the browser provides them.

 Can I paste large JSON or full API responses?